browniefed/lessons/general/instagramSwiper.md

 ## Render Them Side By Side

-Lets dive into the basic outline of our application.
+Let's dive into the basic outline of our application.
 We define width/height up front, however this could be driven off of a dynamic container size in the future.
 To simplify the concept we'll focus on static dimensions.

 We need to build our DOM structure in such a way that the our outer container is like a window into our inner container.